Legal Advice for Employee Benefits — 10 results

 Iopened up the weekly Wisconsin CaseLaw Express issued by the State Bar and came across a Court of Appeals case for an unemployment compensation appeal hearing I handled two years ago, to... more

-Written by attorney John Tucker, almost 5 years ago.
+Written by attorney John Tucker, about 5 years ago.

 Few people realize that a federal law governs nearly everyone's employee benefits.
 If you work for a private employer and have any type of group insurance or retirement plan, a law called... more